6matko/bo-planner/README.md

   - Remove planned buy order
 - Quickly open native "Set buy order" modal (via popup)
   - Price & amount fields will be automatically filled with your values
+- Manually add items from any page (via popup)

 ## Built With